camronh/Lottery-Tutorial/PART2.md

 address public sponsorWallet; // We will store the sponsor wallet here later
 ```

-The `airnodeAddress` and `endpointID` of a particular Airnode can be found in the documentation of the API provider, which in this case is [API3 QRNG] (https://docs.api3.org/qrng/reference/providers.html#anu-quantum-random-numbers).
+The `airnodeAddress` and `endpointID` of a particular Airnode can be found in the documentation of the API provider, which in this case is [API3 QRNG](https://docs.api3.org/qrng/reference/providers.html#anu-quantum-random-numbers).

 #### 2. Set the [sponsor wallet](https://docs.api3.org/airnode/v0.7/concepts/sponsor.html#sponsorwallet)